 Squabbling over Europe is as old as Britain’s 50 years of half-hearted attempts at being a full and engaged European partner.
 European wrangles have haunted successive Conservative prime ministers.
 David Cameron had to step down after miscalculating the outcome of the 2016 referendum.
 May would have met the same fate, had her adversaries not hesitated to oust her out of fear of Corbyn in Downing Street.

 The litany of divergence is long and substantial.
-Not having accepted the euro or Schengen area borderless travel, Britain will never sit at Europe's top table.
+Not having accepted the euro and Schengen area borderless travel, Britain will never sit at Europe’s top table.
 Public opinion, heavily influenced by a powerful right-wing press, is hostile to Europe.
-The British don't like and are not good at the big government, structure and regulation conducive to European integration.
+The British don’t like and are not good at the big government, structure and regulation conducive to European integration.

 Other sources of division are Britain’s affinity with case law and a non-written constitution, contrasting with the continent’s Napoleonic code, and the British hankering for flexible labour markets and shareholder value rather than worker protection and the social market economy.

-The referendum outcome gave credence to James Surowiecki's book The Wisdom of Crowds.
+The referendum outcome gave credence to James Surowiecki’s book The Wisdom of Crowds.
 Large numbers of ordinary people sometimes make better decisions than smart elites.
 Because of deep cultural, political and economic disparities, I believe now – as I did before the vote – that Britain will continue to have misgivings about the EU and its political framework in spite of the fact that it will be worse off economically.
-Moreover, the EU will be better off without its quarrelsome neighbour.
+Moreover, the EU will be better off without their quarrelsome neighbour.